BIMSBbioinfo/pigx/README.md

 CRISPR-Cas9 induced genome editing outcomes from high-throughput sequencing of target regions of interest.

+crispr-DART has been developed as part of the study "Parallel genetics of regulatory sequences in vivo" by Froehlich & Uyar et al, 2020 ([pre-print available on Biorxiv](https://www.biorxiv.org/content/10.1101/2020.07.28.224998v2)).

+## Pipeline scheme

 The pipeline allows single/paired-end Illumina reads or long PacBio reads from both DNA and RNA samples.